 Hi, and welcome!
 My name is Igor Sarcevic.
-I'm a software engineer.
-This is my personal site where I write about tehnology, share my insights and opinions about software development, and describe the daily challenges of being a developer.
-I work for RenderedText where I develop SemaphoreCI, a hosted continious delivery platform focused on speed and simplicity.
+I'm a software engineer, amateur adventurer, math enthusiasts.
+This is my personal blog where I write about technology, philosophy, and share my insights about the human condition.

 Last week I was debugging a weird bug in one of our services.
 In the logs we saw an SQL error “repetition-operator operand invalid”, so I was pretty sure that we have a broken SQL comparison in one of our services.
 The weird part was that this error happened only occasionally, seemingly randomly.

 A year ago, I made a big decision — I decided to start working from home.
 This decision had a significant impact on my personal and professional life.
 It changed the way I approach people.
 It changed the way how I plan out my day.
 Most importantly...

 Last week we’ve investigated a way to achieve stable pagination for our new API.
 I’ve learned some new techniques for handling pagination, and dig deep into the downsides of standard — offset based — pagination.